 Police are questioning several men in connection with the incident, but have made no arrests.

 "It is very unfortunate that such incidents happen in our country, and this throws India in a very poor light and people comment that India has become the rape capital of this world.
 We have to be extra cautious, the entire society, the police, politicians have to make extra efforts to ensure that we change the mindset of men in our country.
-So that such incidents do not happen and we make India a rape free country."
+So that such incidents do not happen and we make India a rape free country," said Ojha.

 Instances of rape have been in the spotlight in India since December 2012, when a 23-year-old woman died after being gang-raped on a moving bus.